greghendershott/blog/src/posts/2018/05/extramaze-llc-using-racket-postgresql-aws-but-no-ads-or-js.md

     Date: 2018-05-04T00:00:00
     Tags: Racket, Extramaze

+> Update: Due to lack of interest/use, in June 2021 this site was shut
+> down and user data (emails, names, search alerts) deleted from all
+> systems and backups.

 For Extramaze LLC I'm using Racket in a commercial project --- a search engine with email alerts for deals on music gear --- [deals.extramaze.com](https://deals.extramaze.com).